SurveyMonkey/graphql-ergonomock/README.md

 This component's props are very similar to Apollo-Client's [MockedProvider](https://www.apollographql.com/docs/react/api/react-testing/#mockedprovider).
 The only differences are:

 - `mocks` is an object where keys are the operation names and the values are the `mocks` input that `ergonomock()` would accept. (i.e. could be empty, or any shape that matches the expected response.)
 - `onCall` is a handler that gets called by any executed query.
 The call signature is `({operation: GraphQLOperation, response: any}) => void` where response is the full response being returned to that single query.
+The purpose of `onCall` is to provide some sort of spy (or `jest.fn()`) to make assertions on which calls went through, with which variables, and get a handle on the generated values from `ergonomock()`.

 <!-- ROADMAP -->
 ## Roadmap